The Ultimate Guide On How To Become a Health Coach

 Is the health coaching program approved by the National Board for Health and Wellness Coaching (NBHWC)?

 The NBHWC is an organization that oversees Health and Wellness Coach Certification programs and is run by a Board of Directors who are also experts in the field of health coaching.
-The NBHWC sets rigorous standards that Health Coach Certification program must meet in order to be approved and ensure that graduating health coaches have received the appropriate skills and training.
+The NBHWC sets rigorous standards that Health Coach Certification programs must meet in order to be approved and ensure that graduating health coaches have received the appropriate skills and training.
 Health Coaches certified by an approved program can also qualify to sit for the National Board Exam and become a National Board-Certified Health and Wellness Coach (NBC-HWC), which depending on the situation may provide more credibility or additional employment opportunities.
 If you are interested in becoming an NBC-HWC, or think this may be one of your goals in the future , be sure to select an approved training to ensure you will be eligible for the board exam if you desire to take that step in your health coaching career.

 Are you a professional looking for continuing education credit?